Perennial sources list: Reception

 While the debates are public and archived, critics have said it is not clear who the volunteer editors are and how they are vetted.

 In 2020, Omer Benjakob of Haaretz stated that with RSP, "Wikipedia offers greater transparency and a much better model for fighting disinformation than any social media platform has yet to do, simply by building a community of fact-checkers dedicated to keeping the site accurate".
 In 2025, Stephen Harrison of Slate said, "Contrary to sensationalist media coverage, decisions made by the Wikipedia community tend to be carefully considered...
 While headlines suggested that Wikipedia had completely banned the ADL, the actual decision makes clear that the organization can still be used as a source in certain contexts outside the Israeli–Palestinian conflict."
 He added, "To be fair, the Wikipedia community could do a better job of explaining why advocacy organizations are not always considered reliable sources based on the context; however, that is a complex discussion that's not easily contained within a tweet."

-In 2019, the decision by editors to deprecate pro-Donald Trump outlets such as The Epoch Times, One America News Network, The Daily Caller, and The Gateway Pundit led the American right to claim that Wikipedia has a liberal bias.
+In 2019, the decision by editors to deprecate outlets such as The Epoch Times, One America News Network, The Daily Caller, and The Gateway Pundit, which were pro-Donald Trump, intensified claims by the American right that Wikipedia has a liberal bias.
+In September 2024, Ashley Rindsberg criticized the list as the "creation of a single influential editor".
 In 2025, the list was criticized by American conservative group Media Research Center (MRC) as a blacklist with a bias against conservative outlets; the MRC was cited in a New York Post editorial titled "Big Tech must block Wikipedia until it stops censoring and pushing disinformation".
 Ari Paul of ScheerPost commented, "the fact that the [New York Post] implies only right-wing sources are listed is an indication that its reputation as 'generally unreliable for factual reporting' is well-deserved."